How Spain reached their first World Cup final

-Spain progressed into the final of a Women’s World Cup for the first time in their history with a 2-1 victory over Sweden.
+Spain reached the final of a Women’s World Cup for the first time with a 2-1 victory over Sweden.

 Here the PA news agency looks at Spain’s route to the final.